We are all familiar with the terms ‘production’ and ‘consumption’ and both are key elements in our day-to-day lives.

-The quality assurance requirements and test specifications that underlie the RAL GZ 950 quality mark are available from the publisher Beuth Verlag.
+The quality assurance requirements and test specifications that underlie the RAL GZ 950 quality mark an be found in this PDF file.

 The RAL GZ 950 quality mark ‘Reverse Consumption’ unifies the requirements of a circular economy with the needs of the public by certifying high-quality Reverse Consumption Centres, at which members of the public can return end-of-life consumer products in a simple and user-friendly way while also being offered information and advice on waste and waste avoidance issues.

 Reverse Consumption Centres (RCCs) are at the very core of the Reverse Consumption concept and are designed to ensure the efficient and sustainable take-back of end-of-use (EOU) products.
 RCCs can be either publicly or privately run.
 Reverse Consumption Centres are static facilities that are designed and constructed as ‘drop-off’ or ‘bring’ systems for end-of-use products.
 RCC operations include the collection, sorting and storage of end-of-use products and their subsequent repacking and shipment to enable their reintroduction into the circular economy.
 RCCs also include a separate second-hand area designed so that EOU products that are still fully functional can be taken for immediate reuse.

 The RAL GZ 950 quality assurance protocol provides stakeholders with a practically implementable instrument for achieving these recycling targets.

 RAL GZ 950 aims to promote sustainability and to safeguard the environment for future generations.